MREstepa/project-euler/functions.md

     large_sum()
         Returns the first ten digits of the sum of the file input

+p014
+    longest_collatz(num)
+        Returns the number under _num_ with the Longest Collatz sequence

 p016
     power_digit(num1, num2):
         Returns the sum of the digits of the _num1_ raised to _num2_